mideind/GreynirEngine/doc/terminals.rst

 terminal are stored in the list :py:attr:`SimpleTree.variants`, which is ``[ 'kk', 'nf', 'et' ]`` in the example.

+To obtain the entire set of variants (features) associated with a word form, use the property :py:attr:`SimpleTree.all_variants`.

 The terminal categories and grammatical variants are listed below.

 .. _categories: